aroberge/friendly-traceback-docs/docs/source/design.rst

 ---------------

-It is possible to translate almost all the text provided by Friendly-traceback.
+It is possible to translate almost all the text provided by Friendly.

 When using Python, it is customary to determine which language should be used to provide translations by a call to ``locale.getdefaultlocale()``.
-In an earlier version, we did this but have decided to use English as the default and let the user (which could be another program that imports Friendly-traceback) decide what language should be used.
+In an earlier version, we did this but have decided to use English as the default and let the user (which could be another program that imports Friendly) decide what language should be used.

 The information provided by ``locale.getdefaultlocale()`` includes